scran_blocks

 template<typename Stat_ , typename Output_ >

-void scran_blocks::average_vectors ( size_t n,
+void scran_blocks::average_vectors ( const std::size_t n,

 std::vector< Stat_ * > in,

-Output_ * out,
+Output_ *const out,

-bool skip_nan
+const bool skip_nan )

 Average parallel elements across multiple arrays.
+This is equivalent to calling average_weighted_vectors() with equal weights for each array.

 Template Parameters